dtplyr dplyr to data.table Translation Guide

-dtplyr lets you write dplyr code that runs on data.table’s engine.
-You get the readable, composable syntax of dplyr with the raw speed of data.table — no need to choose between readability and performance.
+dtplyr lets you write dplyr code that runs on data.table’s engine, giving you the readable, composable syntax of dplyr with the raw speed of data.table.
+The dtplyr dplyr translation layer intercepts your familiar filter(), mutate(), and group_by() calls and converts them into optimized data.table expressions under the hood, so you do not need to learn data.table’s syntax to benefit from its performance.

 Why dtplyr?